For Help 24/7 Call (432) 682-2855

 • Volunteer

 Hospice of Midland was founded by community volunteers who had a heart and passion for those needing specialized end-of-life care.
 This rich volunteer history continues today.
-Since our inception, thousands of patients and their families have received support and assistance from loving volunteers.
-Volunteers are an integral and essential part of the hospice care team and we welcome those who would like to join.
+Volunteers are an integral and essential part of the hospice care team, and we welcome those who would like to join.

 Volunteer Application